 And so the outline I gave you before is exactly what I proposed.
 “Let’s begin with prayer.
 Let’s ask Him to come.
 I want to know who you are because that’s the most important thing.
-I want to know what He’s teaching you outside of our time together, because it gives you a chance to testify of truth to me, and it locks me in for you.
+I want to know what He’s teaching you outside of our time together because it gives you a chance to testify of truth to me, and it locks it in for you.
 Then I’m going to ask you about what’s working well, and where you’re hoping to grow, or what’s keeping you up at night.
 And if we get through all of that, then we’ll pray together at the end and let’s see what happens.
-I know you’re all open to that.”
+And are you open to that?”

 So I just turned the paradigm.
-It’s like I just assumed that I am an equal partner, an equal different partner, I know different things and I don’t know some things.
-What I found was more [00:35:01] impactful than anything that was in my head was that the more time that I spent drawing near to the Savior, developing a personal and tender, and intimate friendship with Him.
-That the more that happened, the deeper and sweeter those one-on-ones became, because it became less about what I did or said, and it was more of Him and less of me.
+It’s like I just assumed that I am an equal partner, an equal different partner.
+I know different things, and I don’t know some things.
+What I found was more [00:35:01] impactful than anything that was in my head, was that the more time that I spent drawing near to the Savior, developing a personal and tender, and intimate friendship with Him.
+The more that happened, the deeper and sweeter those one-on-ones became because it became less about what I did or said, and it was more of Him and less of me.

-I’ll just never forget that President who said, “It’s been four months, her husband had been diagnosed with cancer.
-She was in a part member family where she had joined the church, and he had not, and everything was kind of going downhill, and she’s been praying for help and she hadn’t been getting answered so she quit praying, because she thought God wasn’t listening, and on and on.
+I’ll just never forget that president who said (it’s been four months) her husband had been diagnosed with cancer.
+She was in a part member family where she had joined the church, and he had not, and everything was kind of going downhill, and she’d been praying for help and she hadn’t been getting answered so she quit praying, because she thought God wasn’t listening, and on and on.
 She could tell me all the stories of what she had begun to believe.

 I just watched people come back from their own deficits.
 I didn’t have to tell them how to do it.
 They know the way.
 And the moment they declare their way, they own it.
 If I give it to them, it’s mine.
 But if they declared, it’s theirs.
 That was the big difference for me.